4. Data Cleaning

 • The name column contains two things: a variable name and a member_ID;

-• There’s many empty rows: there’s and age and female row for 19 possible members for each household, but most households are smaller than that.
+• There’s many empty rows: there’s an age and female row for 19 possible members for each household, but most households are smaller than that.

 I could use separate_wider_delim(), pivot_wider(), and filter(!is.na()) to address those, but that’s not elegant at all.
 I can do all of this within the pivot_longer() call by using the names_to and names_sep options: